Mt. Brown Lookout

 The Mount Brown Lookout, rehabilitated in 1999, is on the National Historic Lookout Register.
 It was constructed in 1929, and was last manned on a full time basis in 1971.
 From this perch you'll enjoy commanding views of Mount Vaught, McPartland Mountain and Heavens Peak towards the north, Sperry Glacier towards the east, as well as Lake McDonald in the valley far below.

 The mountain is named for William Brown, a Solicitor General for the Chicago and Alton Railroad.
-He and several other adventurers climbed the peak during a camping and fishing trip in 1894, making it, in all likelihood, the first ascent of the mountain.
-My book, Ramble On (a history of hiking), includes information on trail development in Glacier, as well as other hiking related stories from the early years of the park.
+He and several other adventurers climbed the peak during a camping and fishing trip in 1894, making it, in all likelihood, the first ascent of the mountain by a person of European descent.